How to Hold an Angle Grinder for Control and Safety

 How to Correctly Hold an Angle Grinder?

-To correctly hold an angle grinder, use a firm grip technique with both hands.
-Keep your arms slightly bent, maintain a safe distance from the cutting area, and position the grinder at a 15 to 30-degree angle.
+Use a firm two-handed grip.
+Place one hand on the rear handle and the other on the side handle.
+Keep your arms slightly bent, stay a safe distance from the cutting area, and hold the grinder at about a 15 to 30-degree angle to the workpiece for surface grinding.

 How to Use an Angle Grinder for Safety?

-To use an angle grinder safely, grip it firmly with both hands, keep a secure stance, and check the blade and guards regularly.
-Prioritize grinder maintenance to guarantee peak performance and minimize risks during operation.
+Grip the grinder firmly with both hands, keep a secure stance, and check the blade and guards before each use.
+Regular grinder maintenance helps ensure good performance and reduces risks during operation.

 How to Use Angle Grinder Step by Step?

-To use an angle grinder effectively, grip it firmly with both hands, maintain a proper angle to the workpiece, allow it to reach full speed, and guarantee the workpiece is secured for safe grinding techniques.
+Grip the grinder firmly with both hands.
+Maintain a proper angle to the workpiece, allow the disc to reach full speed before making contact, and make sure the workpiece is secured for safe grinding.

 How to Position Guard on Angle Grinder?